-Insurance in intended to protect individuals or businesses for a variety of reasons such as house fires, car accidents, premises liability, lawsuits against companies, and many more.
-But what happens when your insurance denies a claim or is not enough to cover all of the costs associated with the claim?
+Insurance is intended to protect individuals or businesses for a variety of reasons, such as house fires, car accidents, premises liability, lawsuits against companies, and many more.
+But what happens when your insurance denies a claim or is insufficient to cover all of the costs associated with the claim?

 What is Umbrella Coverage

 Many people ask the question, “what is umbrella coverage?”.
 Umbrella insurance is the added protection you may need if faced with an unfavorable situation or dramatic tragedy.

 If you have valuable assets to protect, investing in an umbrella liability policy would be wise.
 Umbrella coverage comes into play if you reach your insurance coverage limit on either your home or auto policy.
 It protects you beyond what your insurance policy can provide in the case of unforeseeable events that could strip you of everything you have.

 Although larger policy limits are available, many umbrella policies provide coverage of up to $1 million.
 Additionally, umbrella coverage protects you from numerous situations where general liability coverage falls through the cracks, including libel and slander.

 Umbrella coverage policies will protect you from a variety of circumstances, many beyond what your typical auto or homeowner’s insurance would cover.
 Claims for injury, property damage, personal liability, and other specific lawsuits fall under this protection.

 One main benefit of umbrella coverage is the protection it provides in the event of lawsuits that are not typical.
 As stated previously, umbrella insurance policies can protect you if you are sued for slander and libel.